disclaimer

 Pennsylvania's expungement law facilitates the permanent erasure of an offender's criminal records.
 Criminal records and history that may be expunged include:

-- Cases in which there are no dispositions received or recorded after 18 months from the time of arrest and the court certifies that none is available or in pending.
+• Cases in which there are no dispositions received or recorded after 18 months from the time of arrest, and the court certifies that none are available or are pending.

 Also, expungement may be granted to persons up to 70 years of age and without a conviction for the last ten years, persons declared dead for up to three years, and individuals who committed summary offenses and have been free of prosecution for a subsequent period of five years.